dylhunn/257-max-3sat/README.md

     git clone https://github.com/dylhunn/257-max-3sat.git
     cd 257-max-3sat/src
     make test
 will compile the project and run all tests to verify that it works.
-This was tested on Fedora 25, and should work on any Linux distro (perhaps Macs as well).
+This was tested on Fedora 25, and should work on any modern Linux or Mac system.
 Windows users might have to change the line endings of the test data.